Acrylic Depot

 Once plastic is heated, it is pushed over the form.

-The plastic will begin to cool instantly.
+The plastic begins cooling instantly.

 STEP 6.
 LET PLASTIC COOL